All Products

 ) WITH (CONSISTENCY = 'strong', MUTABILITY='MUTABLE_LATEST');

-Asynchronously build an index
+Build an index asynchronously

-CREATE INDEX idx1 ON test(c1 desc) include(c3,c4) WITH (COMPRESSION='ZSTD');
+CREATE INDEX idx1 ON test(c1 DESC) INCLUDE(c3, c4) WITH (COMPRESSION='ZSTD');

-Create a composite index
+Create a composite index synchronously

-CREATE INDEX idx1 ON test(c1, c2, c3) include(c4) SYNC WITH ( COMPRESSION ='ZSTD');
+CREATE INDEX idx1 ON test(c1, c2, c3) INCLUDE(c4) SYNC WITH (COMPRESSION='ZSTD');

 Create a spatio-temporal secondary index